Water wheel: Late medieval Europe

+Early modern Western world

+Early modern Europe

 Millwrights distinguished between the two forces, impulse and weight, at work in water wheels long before 18th-century Europe.
 Fitzherbert, a 16th-century agricultural writer, wrote "druieth the wheel as well as with the weight of the water as with strengthe [impulse]".
 Leonardo da Vinci also discussed water power, noting "the blow [of the water] is not weight, but excites a power of weight, almost equal to its own power".
 However, even realisation of the two forces, weight and impulse, confusion remained over the advantages and disadvantages of the two, and there was no clear understanding of the superior efficiency of weight.
 Prior to 1750 it was unsure as to which force was dominant and was widely understood that both forces were operating with equal inspiration amongst one another.
 The waterwheel sparked questions of the laws of nature, specifically the laws of force.
 Evangelista Torricelli's work on water wheels used an analysis of Galileo's work on falling bodies, that the velocity of a water sprouting from an orifice under its head was exactly equivalent to the velocity a drop of water acquired in falling freely from the same height.

 Industrial Europe

 The water wheel was a driving force behind the earliest stages of industrialization in Britain.
 Water-powered reciprocating devices were used in trip hammers and blast furnace bellows.
 Richard Arkwright's water frame was powered by a water wheel.

-The most powerful water wheel built in the United Kingdom was the 100 hp Quarry Bank Mill water wheel near Manchester.
-A high breastshot design, it was retired in 1904 and replaced with several turbines.
-It has now been restored and is a museum open to the public.